sandal-tan/breadboard/README.md

 If no network is configured, an Ad-Hoc network will be created.

+## API

 An API is provided to interface with the various sensors and devices configured.
 A list of available endpoints can be found at `http://<your_pico>:8080/docs`.
-Generally speaking, devices can be accessed via API by their key names like so:
+Devices can be accessed via API by their key names like so:

 ```bash
 # Set fan speed to 50%